-Qualitative Fit Test – A respirator user is exposed to a harmless irritant smoke or odorous vapor while performing exercises similar to workplace functions that could cause face piece leakage.
+Qualitative Fit Test – a respirator user is exposed to a harmless irritant smoke or odorous vapor while performing exercises similar to workplace functions that could cause face piece leakage; or

 Quantitative Fit Test – measures the contamination inside the test atmosphere and inside the respirator itself.

-* Individuals that choose to wear facial hair which prevents a proper face seal, will be allowed to select a loose fitting powered air purifying respirator (PAPR) if their job duties do not require entry into areas deemed as immediately dangerous to life or health (IDLH).
+Individuals that choose to wear facial hair which prevents a proper face seal, will be allowed to select a loose-fitting powered air purifying respirator if their job duties do not require entry into areas deemed as immediately dangerous to life or health.

 Where feasible, half-face or full-face air purifying respirators will be assigned to individual workers for their exclusive use.
 Shared respirators will be thoroughly cleaned and disinfected after each use.

-Every third year, the entire Texas State Respiratory Protection Program shall receive a thorough review by the director of EHS&RM to determine the program’s effectiveness.
+Every third year, the entire Respiratory Protection Program shall receive a thorough review by the program administrator to determine the program’s effectiveness.
 The following areas will be assessed:

 worker acceptance and uses of respirators; and

 verification that the program procedures are being followed.